sajox/snurr/docs/documentation.md

 ### Scaffold

 Generate code from all the task and gateways to the given file path with scaffold.
-Remove scaffold method after file is created.
+Returns an error message if the file already exists.
+Remove scaffold call after file is created.

 ```rust ignore
 let bpmn = Process::<Counter>::new("example.bpmn")?;